openenclave/openenclave/docs/GettingStartedDocs/Contributors/WindowsSGX1GettingStarted.md

 A version of Windows OS with native support for SGX features:
 - For server: Windows Server 2016
-- For client: Windows 10 64-bit version 1709 or newer
 - To check your Windows version, run `winver` on the command line.

 ## Install Git and Clone the Open Enclave SDK repo